yo-soy-dev/NeuroTask/README.md

 ## Overview

-TaskFlow is a full-stack MERN application built for teams to create, assign, and track tasks efficiently.
+NeuroTask is a full-stack MERN application built for teams to create, assign, and track tasks efficiently.
 It enforces a strict two-tier permission model — admins control everything, employees manage their own workload — backed by JWT authentication, bcrypt password hashing, and server-side role guards on every protected route.

 The project is deployed on Vercel (frontend) and Render (backend), with MongoDB Atlas as the cloud database and Cloudinary for file storage.